abhi19992/Data-Pipeline-Healthcare-Project/README.md

 ### 4. Configure environment variables

-Create a `.env` file in the project root:
+Create a `.env` file in the scripts:

 ```
 DB_USER=your_username